andrico1234/sane-error-messages/README.md

 ## The current state of error messaging

-In a perfect world, the error message would be redundant, users would be able to use anything you build, without friction.
+In a perfect world, the error message would be redundant, users would use anything you've built, without friction.
 But errors will happen, and your end-users will run into them.
 These errors can stem from:

 - Failing validation
 - Server-side failures